ahazem/ruby-conf-18-notes/day-2/what-poker-can-teach-us-about-post-mortems.md

 ### Intro

-Asks about how many people played Poker.
+Asks about how many people attending have played Poker.

 Jokes about how he caused a number of post-mortems.
 Laughter.